nuochenpku/nuochenpku.github.io/_pages/about.md

 * Merit student of Peking University

 # Activity and Service
+* Invited Talk at Shanghai University Of Engineering Science
 * Interviewer for ACMMM, ACL, EMNLP and AAAI.

 # Contact